vis-kid/octopress_drafts_previewer/source/_posts/2015-10-01-Neat-Variables.markdown

 + ### default-layout-direction

-Through this variable your layout uses the default orientation of LTR—left-to-right.
-Obviously this can have only one of two options—RTL being the second.
+Through this variable your layout uses the default orientation of **LTR**—left-to-right.
+Obviously this can have only one of two options—**RTL** being the second.
 I guess if you design something for cultures that digest content from the opposite direction, this one will make you love Neat even more.

 + ### disable-warnings